GaloisInc/saw-training/Pointers.rst

 The specification for ``popcount`` could get away with talking only about the integer values of arguments to a function and its return value.
 This section introduces ``minmax``, which swaps two pointers if the first pointer's target is greater than the second pointer's target.
 The return value is ``-1`` if the first pointer's original target was less than the second's, ``0`` if they were equal, and ``1`` if the second pointer's original target was greater than the first's.

-A reference implementation of ``minmax`` follows this English specification closely:
+A reference implementation of ``minmax`` follows the English specification closely:

 .. literalinclude:: examples/intro/minmax.c
   :language: C